saintzaw/tp/docs/UserGuide.md

 > 💡 [**Tip**](#31-special-notations)
 >
-> As you will likely take an average of 5 modules in a semester, multiple modules can be together.
+> As you will likely take an average of 5 modules in a semester, advanced users can take advantage of being able to add multiple modules with one command.
 >
 > For example: `add /CS2113T IS4231 CS3235 /4 /CORE /1 /1` will add CS2113T, IS4231 and CS3235 into the module plan.
 All 3 modules will be reflected as [Core](#8-glossary) modules worth 4 MCs, and will be taken in Year 1 Semester 1.
 > ![AddCommand](UG_Screenshots/AddingMultipleModules.png)

 >❗ [**Warning**](#31-special-notations)
 >
 > Adding multiple modules should only be used if all the modules have the same inputs for MODULE_TYPE, MODULAR_CREDITS, YEAR and SEMESTER.
-Example, SIP3200 and CS2113T should not be added together in a single line as SIP3200 is worth 6 modular credits while CS2113T is worth 4 modular credits.
+Example, SIP3200 and CS2113T should not be added together with a single command as SIP3200 is worth 6 modular credits while CS2113T is worth 4 modular credits.

 <p style = "text-align:right"><small>Click <a href="#51-summary-of-features">here</a> to return to the summary of features</small></p>
 <p style = "text-align:right"><small>Click <a href="#table-of-contents">here</a> to return to the Table of Contents</small></p>